crest-summit/summit-docs/README.md

 At the top level of working copy:
 ```
 mkdocs build
+ant
 ```

-Results will go in the `site` directory.
-It is static content that can be served from almost anywhere.
+The result will be a `summit-docs.war` file that can be deployed in Wildfly.